What is an LLC

 Last updated:

-Haven’t formed your LLC yet?
-More than 72% of our readers form their LLC through a specialized LLC formation service in order to save time and avoid being caught up in procedural rigmarole.
+Interested in getting started?
+More than 84% of our readers form their LLC through a specialized LLC formation service in order to save time and avoid potential penalties.

-How does an LLC work?
+How Does an LLC Work

-LLC Personal Asset Protection
+Personal Asset Protection

 This separation is sometimes known as the corporate veil.
-Many things go into maintaining a corporate veil, but forming an LLC to separate your business assets from your personal belongings is the best way to start.
+Many things go into maintaining the corporate veil, but forming an LLC to separate your business assets from your personal belongings is the best way to start.

 Recommended Service